geocom-gis/mpk_export/readme.md

 # Geocom Map Package Export Tool

-The tool exports map packages from all .mxd in a given directory.
+The ¨script exports map packages from all .mxd in a given directory.
 Since it can be called parametrized it is well suited for updating map packages periodicaly using the windows task scheduler.

 For more information please contact: support@geocom.ch.